 The TacoBox has three shift positions that may be engaged from a stop at any time:

 - High: High Range is 1.00:1 so shaft speed & torque enters and departs at the same rate and is used for normal City and Highway driving.
 The ECU and all associated systems such as cruise control, traction control, stability control, the full ensemble of Toyota Safety Sense, ABS, ATRC, and Crawl Control, function normally.
 City and Highway Fuel Economy is unaffected.
 The truck will feel and operate 100% like factory both on-road and off-road, 2WD or 4WD.
 The TacoBox is simply bypassed.

-- Neutral: Neutral is a fully neutral position and allows for such things as flat towing without any damage to your transmission.
-In fact, many electronic shift Toyota transfer cases do not have a Neutral position.
-The TacoBox fixes that.
+- Neutral: Neutral is a fully neutral position and allows for such things as unloading the drivetrain to make it easier on the electronic t/case shift solenoid, if applicable.
+This is nice for many newer vehicles that do not have a Neutral t/case position.